matibilkis/vans/README.md

 ## Algorithm description

-[To be done, but the file <i>main.py</i> is a good overview, in particular the main loop]
+[To be done, but the file <i>main.py</i> is a good overview, in particular the main loop.]

 ## Code structure

-[To be done, this description is considered necessary since the code is structure by calling different mododules (see utilities folder).
+[To be done, this description is considered necessary since the code is structure by calling different mododules (which are quite documented, see utilities folder).
 For instance, if in the future the VQE module is willing to be modified, enhance (for example replace adam with rosalin), this description will help a lot.]

 ## Noiseless circuit results